April 23, 2019

 - Vehicular control — Some FMSs don’t merely track data, but are given a measure of control over the engine, allowing managers to remotely limit speeds or slow and stop vehicles when necessary, preventing mistakes or collisions.

-Fleet Management Concerns
+Fleet Management Best Practice

 As with any management software, FMS can open fleet managers up to a few vulnerabilities if not used responsibly.
 Here are the downsides to fleet management systems that you should be aware of.